browsermedia/browsercms/lib/generators/cms/upgrade_module/README.txt

-This directory is used by the bcms-upgrade script for upgrading a BrowserCMS module.
-There is no direct generator for this purpose.
+This directory is used both by
+1. The bcms-upgrade script for upgrading a BrowserCMS module.
+2. For generating a new BrowserCMS module.